 - Recital performances are spread across 4 days.

 - Each student is required to attend all weekly classes from now until the week of recital (excluding absences due to serious illness or death in the family).

 - On average, each costume costs $75.00-$100.00 and usually includes a combination of accessories (number and type of accessory vary).

 - Foundational pieces required for each class (tights, shoes, leotard, etc.), are the parent/guardian responsibility to purchase and is not included in the costume.

-- Costume balance is due by the 18th of January and are non-refundable.
+- The balance for all costumes are due in early January and are non-refundable.

 - Any alterations due to a student's growth is on the parent/guardian responsibility.

 - All students who choose to perform in the recital are assessed a $75.00 Recital Fee in May.
 This fee gives the dancer professional recital photos of each dance they are in, access to digital copies of all shows, and a cast t-shirt.